seanpmaxwell/React-Ts-Best-Practices/README.md

 ## Structuring your app

 - Use functions for declaring components.
 Procedural/functional programming is the dominant trend in JavaScript and also makes it easier to decouple your DOM elements.
+- Use function-declarations with a top-down approach for components that have child-components.
 - The backbone of your React app should be under a src/pages/ folder.
 Create pages using declaration scripts (see link above).